Asta Gröting

 Asta Gröting (born 1961 in Herford, Germany) is a contemporary artist.
-She works in a variety of media like sculpture, performance, and video.
-In her work, Gröting “is conceptually and emotionally asking questions of the social body by taking something away from it and allowing this absence to do the talking.”
+She works in sculpture, performance and video.
+In her work, Gröting "is conceptually and emotionally asking questions of the social body by taking something away from it and allowing this absence to do the talking".

 Biography

 Asta Gröting studied sculpture at the Düsseldorf Academy of Arts, graduating in 1986.
-Her work has been shown in solo exhibitions at KINDL - Centre for Contemporary Art Berlin, the Kunstraum Dornbirn, the Neuer Berliner Kunstverein, the LENTOS Art Museum in Linz, and the Henry Moore Sculpture Institute, among others.
+Her work has been shown in solo exhibitions at KINDL - Centre for Contemporary Art Berlin, the Kunstraum Dornbirn, the Neuer Berliner Kunstverein, the LENTOS Art Museum in Linz, and the Henry Moore Institute, among others.
 She has also participated in international group exhibitions including the Maas Museum in Sydney, the 8th and the14th Biennale of Sydney, the 44th Venice Biennale, the Fundación Juan March, the Belvedere and the 22nd Bienal de São Paulo.

-She is currently a professor at the Braunschweig University of Art.
+Gröting studied sculpture at the State Academy of Fine Arts Düsseldorf from 1981 to 1987.
+From 1996 to 1997, she served as a visiting professor at the Valand Academy of the University of Gothenburg, the University of Kassel, and the Städelschule (State Academy of Fine Arts) in Frankfurt am Main.
+From 1997 to 2003, she was Professor of Sculpture at the Academy of Fine Arts Munich.
+From 2009 to 2025, she taught at the Braunschweig University of Art (HBK Braunschweig).